logseq/docs/pages/templates.md

 - other resources to learn how to template: collapsed:: true
 	- [[Cobblebot]] contributed this wonderful [tutorial from forum](https://discuss.logseq.com/t/templates-how-to-create-edit-and-insert/200)
-	- this great video from [[OneStutteringMind]] also shows how to use templates (note the property syntax in this video is no longer used, check [[term/properties]] for latest syntax)
+	- this great video from [[OneStutteringMind]] also shows how to use templates (note the property syntax in this video is no longer used, check [[Properties]] for latest syntax)
 	  {{youtube https://www.youtube.com/watch?v=l4keRsRFnuc}}
 - [[Dynamic Variables]] support id:: 60311eda-b6f7-4779-8187-8830545b3a64